Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 - **New Widgets:**

+**I also created new widgets that better represented the value displayed, or that could represent values that were not yet displayed with the existing widgets** (such as a simple alert, or the name of the owner of a site).
 To modify or create widgets on the platform, I had to understand the code of the existing ones, and to strengthen my skills in html, css and javascript, to create new ones.

+For example, I created the following widgets to diverdify visually the jauge that were represented, and to display new values: the baterie of a sensor and the name of the owner of the site.

 ![Prototypes](https://ceici92.github.io/CeciliasPortofolio/img/Arteria/Widgets/Widgets.JPG)

-Unfortunately, I was not able to make potential users test my dashboards.
-However I shared my creations with my team of 4, and readjusted them accordingly.
+I was not able to make potential users test my dashboards, however I shared my creations with my team of 4, and readjusted them accordingly.

 &nbsp;